bubjoin/slow-api/README.md

 - day 11 service separation : making spaghetti code readable and growable, make endpoints shorter by moving service logic outside the endpoint
 - day 12 persistence boundary : moving from memory to database, cover memory access with repository function, service function doesn't know the detail of how to save
 - day 13 transaction and consistency : save before publish to avoid ghost events
+- day 14 idempotency and retry : doing the same thing twice safely by using request id